olafollgaard/makeArduino/README.md

 # makeArduino
 As a software developer in my daily life, I was immediately annoyed by the Arduino IDE when I started playing with Arduino in the beginning of 2017.
 This, in classic developer fashion, got me side-tracked, initially spending a lot more time on toolchain setup than on the actual Arduino project...
-Oh well :)
+Oh well, imho it was time well spent in the name of flexibility and ease-of-use :)

 I decided on **Visual Studio Code** with an **old-school makefile** for building and uploading to the MCU.
 At work I am a Windows developer, but at home I use **Ubuntu**, and I have no plans of using this makefile on Windows, though it probably wouldn't be hard to do.

-As the makefile got more complex, it led to make it re-usable via `include`, so that each individual project only needed a minimal makefile.
+As the makefile got more complex, it led to make it **re-usable** via `include`, so that each individual project only needed a minimal makefile.
+Consequently, it must be **project-agnostic**.
+Most configuration variables can be initialized with project-specific content before the `include` statement.

 This makefile is the result, and I have used it for a couple of Arduino projects, some on a **Adafruit Trinket Pro 5V board**, others on **ATtiny85** chips.

-## Using makeArduino.mk
+## Assumptions
 The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including makeArduino.mk.

 For Atmel ATtiny8x chips, `ARDUINO_CORE_PATH` points to the [arduino-tiny](https://code.google.com/archive/p/arduino-tiny/) package, located in `~/Arduino/libraries/tiny`.

-Other assumptions may be "hidden", or in plain english: It works on my setup :)

-makeArduino.mk is designed to be read-only, all configuration variables can be initialized before including it.

 Config variable      | Default            | Usage
 -------------------- | ------------------ | ----------------------